abelardopardo/ontask_b/docs/Introduction/index.rst

 audience of this part is system administrators and advanced users that want to use the tool within their institution or for their own use.

-The :ref:`second part <using>` explains how to use OnTask in the context of a learning experience, how to load data, manipulate the matrix and create the personalised actions.
+The :ref:`second part <using>` explains how to use OnTask in the context of a learning experience, how to load data, manipulate the table and create the personalised actions.
 The audience for this part is teachers and designers that need to personalise the interactions they have with learners in a platform offering some data sources.

 The :ref:`third part <advanced_features>` covers some more advanced functionalities such an application programming interface (API) that allows other platforms to upload data to OnTask.